tjaffri/msiot-samples/AllJoyn/Platform/BridgeHost/README.md

 This data is used when gets activated upon startup (logon) and onboards those devices.

 The Ultimate effect is, user sees the devices (on AJ bus), even after restarting the machine.
 This is the magic we want.
-Cosole or client app can come and onboard new devices and go.
+Console or client app can come and onboard new devices and go.
 But Bridge/App services stays alive.

-Startup task has the heeath check and starts app service if not UP.
+Startup task has the health check (does every 5 seconds) and starts app service if not UP.

 ## Debugging app service in isolation, in visual studio.
 	1. First build BridgeHost UWP app usual